nyxgeek/imgdevil/README.md

 ## overview

-*This code is rough*.
+*This code is rough.
 It is strictly to demonstrate.*

 There are two files: